THE CHARLOTTE ATHLETE

 This brings me to stability.
 Let me first say that running is technically a one-legged sport (both feet are never on the ground at the same time).
 One leg has to support the entire load of your body and much of that single leg stability comes from your glutes - gluteus medius in particular.
 Similarly, because running is a uniplanar motion (meaning you commonly go in one direction... forward), you’re rarely training your glutes the way they need to be trained.
 Your glutes wrap around to the sides of your hips, so they need lateral movement to strengthen them.

 How does this affect your foot and ankle?
-Glad you asked.
+Glad you asked!
 Your glutes control the amount of rotation of your thigh, which then (since everything in the body is connected) contributes to the amount of inward collapse happening, not only at your knee, but also in the arch of your foot (a movement known as pronation), which is what common culprit to pain and injury.
 So if you’re not doing supplemental lateral movements and glute strengthening, then you won’t be able to control your arch, counteract the pull of your hip flexors, or actively support your body the way you need to while running.

 Here's what we recommend: